 - Where the cancer has spread

 - Past breast cancer treatments

-The Metastatic Breast Cancer Alliance – fifteen cancer charities and advocacy groups transforming and improving the lives of women and men living with metastatic breast cancer
+- The Metastatic Breast Cancer Alliance – 15 cancer charities and advocacy groups transforming and improving the lives of women and men living with metastatic breast cancer